le convive (kon-veev)

 Our guests were charmed by the lavender bottle, woven by Marie-Françoise.

-Blossoming in Provence is now on sale for under $10.
-The book is the perfect gift for a traveler, Francophile, or language lover, and the stories, with their in-context French vocabulary, make learning effective and easy!
+Blossoming in Provence is the perfect gift for a traveler, Francophile, or language lover, and the stories, with their in-context French vocabulary, make learning effective and easy!
 Click here to buy a book, and thank you!

 Dégage, Marthe!
 (Move over, Martha!)